Stare Proboszczewice

-Stare Proboszczewice is a village in the administrative district of Gmina Stara Biała, within Płock County, Masovian Voivodeship, in east-central Poland.
+Stare Proboszczewice is a village in the administrative district of Gmina Stara Biała, within Płock County, Masovian Voivodeship, in central Poland.

 Location

 It is located on the northern edge of the Wierzbica stream valley, which is a tributary of Skrwa.
 The intensive settlement of the area is confirmed by historical material that appears on the surface of the fields surrounding the settlement from the east.
-The town is located at 52°39'N 19°41'E.

 History

 In the 10th century the village was the site of a Slavic fort.
 It was one of the largest early medieval settlements in Mazovia.
 It was situated on the bank of the River, surrounded by a moat it was 110 m by 130 m.

 From the 12th century when the town was owned by the provosts of the Plock Cathedral.
 Proboszczewice probably took its name from the provost.

 In 1375 Dobiesław Sówka, bishop of Plock, granted the village of "Petro servitori nostri" in three fields, settling after floret from the annual rent and 6 grain measures.
 Records show the tithing, was 4 finches and 2 chickens (Cod.
 85).

 In 1578 both villages of greater Proboszczewice and lesser Proboszczewice have a parish church, they pay from 22 lans, they have 6 farmers, a craftsman, a widow of a blacksmith, a liquor of beer and vodka.
 There is also a mill.
 The village was owned by the Bishop of Plock, Piotr Dunin Wolski who was also Crown Deputy Chancellor.

-After the Partition of the Polish–Lithuanian Commonwealth, the district was part of the area annexed by Prussia.
+After the Second Partition of Poland in 1793, the village was annexed by Prussia.
+In 1807, it became part of the short-lived Polish Duchy of Warsaw, and after the duchy's dissolution in 1815, it fell to the Russian Partition of Poland.
 In 1822, it was a national village.
 In 1828 there was a mill here.

-Andrzeja Sieprskiego was from the district.

 In 1888, the village was recorded with a church, a tavern and a farm.
+Following World War I, in 1918, Poland regained independence and control of the village.

-In October 1939 the Nazi occupation transferred the village to be part of the Zichenau (region) of East Prussia.
-The district was returned to Poland after World War II.
+During the German occupation in World War II, in October 1939 the occupiers transferred the village to be part of the Zichenau (region) of East Prussia.
+German occupation ended in 1945.